BKWLD/decoy/README.md

 	- Creates an table of model instances like shown in Decoy's index view.
 The `name` for the field should be the model class that is being rendered.
 Like `Article`.
 	- `controller()` specifies the controller name if it can't be automatically determined.
 You may also pass it an instance of a controller class.
 	- `items()` stores a collection of model instances to display in the list.
 This is optional, `listing()` will try and make a query using the model name to form a query.
 	- `layout()` allows you to specify the layout.
-This is automatically set when subclassing the base controller's `sidebar` no-op.
+This is automatically set when passing a `Listing` instance to `$sidebar->add()` from a view.
 		- `full` - A full width view like shown on Decoy's index view.
 		- `sidebar` - A narrow view like shown in an edit view's related column.
 		- `form` - A full width view designed to be show in a horizontal form.
 	- `parent()` - Pass an instance of the field being edited if this listing is meant to show children of the parent.
-Like in the related sidebar on the edit page.
+Like in the sidebar on the edit page.
 This is automatically set when subclassing the base controller's `sidebar` no-op.
 	- `take()` - A integer; how many rows to display.
 	- You may adjust the query that fetches related objects by passing a `callable` to `scope()` which will recieve the query (an `Illuminate\Database\Eloquent\Builder` instance) as it's first argument.